MattCCC/fetchff/README.md

 ### Typings for `createApiFetcher()`

-The `createApiFetcher<EndpointsMethods, EndpointsConfiguration>()` function provides a robust set of types to define and manage API interactions.
+The `createApiFetcher<EndpointTypes, EndpointsSettings>()` function provides a robust set of types to define and manage API interactions.

 The key types are:

-- **`EndpointsMethods`**: Represents the list of API endpoints with their respective settings.
+- **`EndpointTypes`**: Represents the list of API endpoints with their respective settings.
 It is your own interface that you can pass to this generic.
 It will be cross-checked against the `endpoints` object in your `createApiFetcher()` configuration.<br><br>Each endpoint can be configured with its own specific settings such as Response Payload, Query Parameters and URL Path Parameters.
 - **`Endpoint<ResponseData = DefaultResponse, QueryParams = DefaultParams, PathParams = DefaultUrlParams, RequestBody = DefaultPayload>`**: Represents an API endpoint function, allowing to be defined with optional query parameters, URL path parameters, request configuration (settings), and request body (data).
 - **`EndpointsSettings`**: Configuration for API endpoints, including query parameters, URL path parameters, and additional request configurations.
 Default is `typeof endpoints`.
 - **`RequestInterceptor`**: Function to modify request configurations before they are sent.